jamesmontemagno/monkey-cache/README.md

 |ASP.NET Core|Environment.GetFolderPath(Environment.SpecialFolder.LocalApplicationData)|
 |.NET|Environment.GetFolderPath(Environment.SpecialFolder.LocalApplicationData)|

 For .NET Core/ASP.NET Core/.NET it is required that you set a UniqueId for your application so a folder is created specifically for your app on disk.
-This can be donw with a static string on Barrel before calling ANY method:
+This can be done with a static string on Barrel before calling ANY method:

 ```
 Barrel.UniqueId = "your_unique_name_here";